Northwest Natural (NYSE:NWN) Updates FY 2021 Earnings Guidance

 Northwest Natural (NYSE:NWN) issued an update on its FY 2021 earnings guidance on Thursday morning.
 The company provided earnings per share guidance of $2.400-$2.600 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $2.540.
 The company issued revenue guidance of -.

-Northwest Natural (NYSE:NWN) last issued its earnings results on Thursday, August 5th.
-The utilities provider reported ($0.02) earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of ($0.13) by $0.11.
-The firm had revenue of $148.90 million for the quarter, compared to analysts’ expectations of $142.64 million.
+Northwest Natural (NYSE:NWN) last posted its quarterly earnings data on Thursday, August 5th.
+The utilities provider reported ($0.02) earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of ($0.13) by $0.11.
+The company had revenue of $148.90 million for the quarter, compared to the consensus estimate of $142.64 million.
 Northwest Natural had a net margin of 11.35% and a return on equity of 9.55%.
 The firm’s revenue was up 10.4% compared to the same quarter last year.
-During the same quarter last year, the company earned ($0.17) earnings per share.
-On average, research analysts predict that Northwest Natural will post 2.58 EPS for the current fiscal year.
+During the same quarter last year, the firm posted ($0.17) earnings per share.
+Analysts expect that Northwest Natural will post 2.58 earnings per share for the current year.

-In other news, Director Malia H. Wasson acquired 2,000 shares of the stock in a transaction that occurred on Thursday, August 19th.
-The shares were purchased at an average cost of $51.99 per share, for a total transaction of $103,980.00.
-The acquisition was disclosed in a document filed with the SEC, which is available through this hyperlink.
-Company insiders own 1.03% of the company’s stock.
+In other news, Director Malia H. Wasson acquired 2,000 shares of the firm’s stock in a transaction that occurred on Thursday, August 19th.
+The stock was purchased at an average cost of $51.99 per share, for a total transaction of $103,980.00.
+The acquisition was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
+Also, VP James R. Downing sold 1,862 shares of Northwest Natural stock in a transaction dated Wednesday, September 1st.
+The shares were sold at an average price of $51.90, for a total value of $96,637.80.
+The disclosure for this sale can be found here.
+1.03% of the stock is currently owned by insiders.

 An institutional investor recently raised its position in Northwest Natural stock.
-Morgan Stanley boosted its position in Northwest Natural Holding (NYSE:NWN) by 22.0% during the second quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The fund owned 216,080 shares of the utilities provider’s stock after buying an additional 39,001 shares during the period.
-Morgan Stanley owned approximately 0.70% of Northwest Natural worth $11,348,000 as of its most recent SEC filing.
-67.16% of the stock is owned by institutional investors and hedge funds.
+Morgan Stanley grew its stake in shares of Northwest Natural Holding (NYSE:NWN) by 22.0% during the 2nd quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+The institutional investor owned 216,080 shares of the utilities provider’s stock after acquiring an additional 39,001 shares during the quarter.
+Morgan Stanley owned about 0.70% of Northwest Natural worth $11,348,000 as of its most recent SEC filing.
+67.16% of the stock is currently owned by institutional investors.

 Northwest Natural Company Profile